 2.1 Cotton

 Cotton is one of the most popular materials for heat press t-shirt printing for a reason.
 This soft, comfortable fabric can be printed with virtually any ink or design.
-It is hypoallergenic, which means it will not irritate sensitive skin.
+It is hypoallergenic, which means it will not irritate sensitive skin so both children and adults can wear it.

 Historically, 100% cotton t-shirt printing materials were known for being thick and heavy.
 Cotton t-shirts can now be produced with a lightweight, breathable feel thanks to advances in technology.
-Cotton’s low cost is one of its main selling points.
+The low cost of cotton fabric is one of its main advantages.
 Cotton t-shirts are relatively inexpensive to produce, making them an excellent choice for large-scale or low-budget projects.

 2.2.
 Polyester